etanx/lobstas/README.md

 Install neopixel library if you are using the LED ring (https://github.com/jgarff/rpi_ws281x)

-To enable bootrun.py on boot and a log file, add the following lines to /etc/rc.local before exit 0
+To enable bootrun.py on boot, add the following lines to /etc/rc.local before exit 0

     exec 2>> /home/pi/bootlog.log       # add stderr from rc.local to a log file
     exec 1>&2                           # add stdout to same file sudo python /home/pi/bootrun.py &   # ensure file path is correct

+    exit 0

 ## Sensor calibration and setup
 This is for the Atlas Scientific Dissolved Oxygen sensor.